 How does compliance fit into the picture?

 While compliance was not included in the original Rehab Management list, Kunich and LaFave both note that defensible documentation must also adhere to all compliance regulations, including things like functional limitation reporting (FLR) and PQRS (or MIPS when it goes into effect for therapists).
-To learn more about FLR, PQRS, and MIPS, go here, here, and here, respectively.
+To learn more about FLR, PQRS, and MIPS, check out this guide, this guide, and this blog, respectively.